 What do you wish you had known as a Ph.D. student or early researcher?

-What would you want for your career if you couldn’t do AI?
+What would you have chosen as your career if you hadn’t gone into AI?

 What is a “typical” day like for you?

-What is your favorite AI-related movie and why?
+What is your favorite CS or AI-related movie or book and why?

 Rather than a book, I’ll choose an author.
 As a teenager, I read Isaac Asimov’s books voratiously – both his fiction (of course “I, Robot” made an impression, but the Foundation series was always my favorite), and his non-fiction.
 He influenced my thoughts and imagination greatly.